Ryedale

-Among the treasures in the museum there is the oldest daylight photographic studio in the country, and the renowned Hayes collection of photographs.
+Among the treasures in the museum there is the oldest daylight photographic studio in the country, the renowned Hayes collection of photographs and the splendid 1850's Merryweather fire engine .
 The witch post in Stang end cottage is one of only 20 known examples and all coming from Yorkshire apart from just one in Lancashire.
 There is a comprehensive collection of working craft tools and domestic cookery equipment.

 The museum hosts a series of special days and events throughout the year, including, craft demonstrations, rare breeds of farm livestock, engine days, working cottage life, and more besides.
 Winner of many awards including, Museum of the Year